jtcaraball/bg3-salvation/README.md

 ## Configuration

-To make use of the files first you must complete de `settings.config` file.
+To make use of the files first you must complete the `settings.config` file.
 Here you must specify the following variables:

-- `save_name`: The named assigned to your save file by the game.
+- `save_name`: The name assigned to your save file by the game.
 This will be created after you start a playthrough and by default will be stored in `C:\Users\{user}\AppData\Local\Larian Studios\Baldur's Gate 3\PlayerProfiles\Public\Savegames\Story`.
 - `larian_saves`: The name of the directory where the game saves your games.